weaviate/weaviate-io/developers/weaviate/model-providers/friendliai/generative.md

 * `meta-llama-3.1-8b-instruct`
 * `mixtral-8x7b-instruct-v0-1`

-If you are looking for further options, you can deploy them on the Friendli Suite and still use them with Weaviate.
-We provide a wide range of [available models](https://friendli.ai/models), and you can also [fine-tune](https://docs.friendli.ai/guides/dedicated_endpoints/fine-tuning) them to your specific use case.
-Feel free to explore the models and choose the one that best fits your needs.
-You can easily deploy them following the [quickstart guide](https://docs.friendli.ai/guides/dedicated_endpoints/quickstart).

-The following code snippet is the part that needs to be different when you use your dedicated endpoint within Weaviate:
+You can use any model deployed on Friendli Suite with Weaviate.

+FriendliAI's provide a wide range of [available models](https://friendli.ai/models), which can optionally be [fine-tuned](https://docs.friendli.ai/guides/dedicated_endpoints/fine-tuning).
+See the [FriendliAI quickstart guide](https://docs.friendli.ai/guides/dedicated_endpoints/quickstart) for instructions.

+If using a dedicated FriendliAI endpoint with the Weaviate integration, specify it as shown below:

 <Tabs groupId="languages">